Lionshead-io/lionsnet-subnetting-calculator-serverless-aws/docs/recipes/create-vpc.md

 '/16': 65536
 ```

 NOTE: If you were to provide a value 'totalHosts' value of 300, which is not a valid value for this field since it does not have a corresponding CIDR prefix, Lionsnet will automatically round down that value to 256.
-If a less than 256 is provided, Lionsnet will automatically assign the value of 256, since a VPC being provisioned using lionsnet must have at least 256 host addresses assigned to it.
+If a value less than 256 is provided, Lionsnet will automatically assign the value of 256, since a VPC being provisioned using lionsnet must have at least 256 host addresses assigned to it.

 #### More Documentation: